petitnau/algorand-vaults/README.md

 finalize() { }
 ```

-The `finalize` function can only be called by the vault creator while, provided that the current state is `requested`, and `wait_time` rounds have passed since the `requested_time`.
-To call this function, the function call must be bundled with a pay transaction , as required by the precondition:
+The `finalize` function can only be called by the vault creator while the current state is `requested`, and `wait_time` rounds have passed since the `requested_time`.
+To call this function, the function call must be bundled with a pay transaction, as required by the precondition:
 ```java
 @pay glob.amount : vault -> glob.receiver
 ```